Semiconductor Physics Group

 Quantum computation in semiconductor devices

 Work on the first semiconductor quantum-dot devices was published by the Semiconductor Physics group in 1983 .
-These devices now form the building blocks for many ideas for realizing quantum information processing architectures.
-We were also the first group to develop a technique for measuring single electron movement in and out of a semiconductor quantum dot [2, 3].
+These devices now form the building blocks for many ideas for realizing quantum information-processing architectures.
+We were also the first group to develop a technique for measuring single-electron movement in and out of a semiconductor quantum dot [2, 3].
 This technique is regularly proposed for the readout mechanism for quantum computational devices.
-For quantum computation to become a reality, it is essential that dephasing from the surrounding environment can be reduced to a minimum.
-We have been investigating dephasing in single and coupled quantum dots strongly electrically isolated from the environment where electron-electron scattering from co-tunnelling events are greatly reduced.
-We have recently demonstrated that when two pairs of quantum dots are placed next to each other, when we polarize the first pair of dots by moving a single electron from one dot to its neighbour, the resulting dipole field can be used to polarize the next double dot pair.
+For quantum computation to become a reality, it is essential that dephasing from the surrounding environment be reduced to a minimum.
+We have been investigating dephasing in single and coupled quantum dots strongly electrically isolated from the environment where electron-electron scattering from co-tunnelling events is greatly reduced.
+We have recently demonstrated that when two pairs of quantum dots are placed next to each other, when we polarize the first pair of dots by moving a single electron from one dot to its neighbour, the resulting dipole field can be used to polarize the next double-dot pair.
 Such a structure forms the basis of a quantum cellular automata computing architecture .
+As we increase the number of coupled quantum devices we need to build new technology that will allow many devices to be studied at once at low temperatures.
+To achieve this we recently devised a low-temperature on-chip multiplexer, which allowed more the 250 ballistic 1D devices to be measured at cryogenic temperatures .

 Imaging and probing quantum phenomena using novel low temperature probes

-Over the past ten years we have built up a unique low temperature scanning probe.
-A conducting atomic force microscope tip can be placed with nm accuracy anywhere on a 1 mm by 1mm area at 100 mK temperatures and in magnetic fields up to 10 Tesla.
+Over the past ten years we have built up a unique low-temperature scanning probe.
+A conducting atomic force microscope tip can be placed with nm accuracy anywhere on a 1 mm by 1 mm area at 100 mK temperatures and in magnetic fields up to 10 Tesla.
 We use the tip like a scanning gate to modify the behaviour of sub-micron devices.
 The images we create come from the change in conductance of the sub-micron devices as a function of the tip position.
 We have used this technique to image the probability densities for electrons in a 1D ballistic channel .
-Recently we were able to demonstrate that we could use the tip to deposit charge on a semiconductor device at low temperatures.
+Previously were able to demonstrate that we could use the tip to deposit charge on a semiconductor device at low temperatures.
 The charge was very stable over time and was used to deplete out a conducting layer bellow the surface enabling current paths to be defined at low temperatures.
 Later we could remove the charge either with the tip or by illuminating with a red LED .
+We have recently repeated that work with graphene devices .
 We were then able to draw a different quantum structure.
 We call this technique Erasable Electrostatic Lithography.
 This will become an extremely important tool for rapidly prototyping quantum devices for quantum information processing.

 Investigating the physics of nano-MEMS devices